kaust-rccl/ksl-docs/docs/source/quickstart/ibex.rst

 ==========================
 To login you need to ``ssh`` into the login node.
 A ``ssh`` client should be installed on your workstation/laptop.
-For users with MacOS and Linux operating system, please open the ``Terminal`` application paste command below replacing your username for Shaheen 3.
+For users with MacOS and Linux operating system, please open the ``Terminal`` application paste command below replacing your username for Shaheen III.
 For Windows users, you will need a application with ``ssh`` client installed within it.
 Please follow instruction in `this video tutorial <https://www.youtube.com/watch?v=xfAydE_0iQo&list=PLaUmtPLggqqm4tFTwhCB48gUAhI5ei2cx&index=20>`_ .
-When logging in to Shaheen 3, please replace the hostname with `shaheen.hpc.kaust.edu.sa` when following the steps prescribed in the tutorial.
+When logging in to Shaheen III, please replace the hostname with `shaheen.hpc.kaust.edu.sa` when following the steps prescribed in the tutorial.

 Logging into Ibex
 ===================